-During the year 2014 we executed a 3D seismic survey acquisition.
-Seismic data processing was concluded in the first quarter of 2015.
-After ANP approval, this seismic acquisition will fulfill the work program commitments for the Block REC-T 85 and part of the REC-T 94.
+During the year 2014 we executed a 3D seismic survey acquisition covering both Reconcavo blocks.
+Seismic data processing was concluded in 2015.
+After ANP approval, this seismic acquisition will fulfill the work program commitment for the Block REC-T 85 and part of the REC-T 94.
+Seismic data interpretation is currently ongoing.